 When it comes to heating, the two main options are electric and wood-burning.

 Electric saunas are a great option if you’re looking for convenience and ease of use.
-They are cleaner, easier to install, and require less maintenance.
+They are cleaner, easier to install, and require less maintenance compared to wood-burning models.

-On the other hand, wood-burning saunas add to the rustic atmosphere and offer an authentic experience.
-The scent of burning wood and soft steam is what traditional sauna enthusiasts love most.
+On the other hand, wood-burning saunas add to the rustic atmosphere and provide an authentic experience that sauna purists love.
+The scent of burning wood and soft steam is part of the traditional appeal.

-Our saunas are available with both electric and wood-burning options, so you can choose the one that best suits your needs.
+Ultimately, both electric and wood-fired saunas have their merits.
+Our saunas are available with both heating options, so you can choose the one that best aligns with your priorities and needs.

 Hot Room Capacity